ehienabs/Eutuxia/readme.md

 + [Github](https://github.com/)

 ### Getting started with ArgoCD
 ArgoCD can be [installed](https://artifacthub.io/packages/helm/argo/argo-cd) using helm.
-After [logging in](https://github.com/argoproj/argo-cd/blob/master/docs/getting_started.md), to use a remote repository like Github, ArgoCD access is [configured](https://cloud.redhat.com/blog/how-to-use-argocd-deployments-with-github-tokens) using the *argo-cm.yml* configmap.
+After [logging in](https://github.com/argoproj/argo-cd/blob/master/docs/getting_started.md), to use a remote repository like Github, ArgoCD's access is [configured](https://cloud.redhat.com/blog/how-to-use-argocd-deployments-with-github-tokens) using the *argo-cm.yml* configmap.
 Add a workload cluster using `argocd  cluster  add  CONTEXT  --name `

 ### ArgoCD Apps